Trier: Education

+Trier is home to the University of Trier, founded in 1473, closed in 1796 and restarted in 1970.
+The city also has the Trier University of Applied Sciences.
+The Academy of European Law (ERA) was established in 1992 and provides training in European law to legal practitioners.
+In 2010 there were about 40 Kindergärten, 25 primary schools and 23 secondary schools in Trier, such as the Humboldt Gymnasium Trier, Max Planck Gymnasium, Auguste Viktoria Gymnasium, Angela Merici Gymnasium, Friedrich Wilhelm Gymnasium and the Nelson-Mandela Realschule Plus, Kurfürst-Balduin Realschule Plus, Realschule Plus Ehrang.

 Transport

 Trier station has direct railway connections to many cities in the region.
 The nearest cities by train are Cologne, Saarbrücken and Luxembourg.
 Via the motorways A 1, A 48 and A 64 Trier is linked with Koblenz, Saarbrücken and Luxembourg.
 The nearest commercial (international) airports are in Luxembourg (0:40 h by car), Frankfurt-Hahn (1:00 h), Saarbrücken (1:00 h), Frankfurt (2:00 h) and Cologne/Bonn (2:00 h).
 The Moselle is an important waterway and is also used for river cruises.
-A new passenger railway service on the western side of the Mosel is scheduled to open in December 2018.
+A new passenger railway service on the western side of the Mosel is scheduled to open in December 2024.

 Sports

 Major sports clubs in Trier include: